Mohamed Atta: 9/11 attacks and death

-Twelve minutes later, at 8:46:40 a.m., Atta crashed the plane into the North Tower of the World Trade Center in New York City between floors 93 and 99, committing suicide and taking everyone else on-board the flight with him.
-Hundreds inside the North Tower were also killed instantly the moment the plane struck, while the damage Atta had done to the building severed all escape routes from Floor 92 upward, trapping more than 800 survivors of the crash in the upper floors of a burning quarter-mile high skyscraper and ensuring that no one above the 91st floor was able to make it out alive before the building collapsed 102 minutes later at 10:28 a.m.
+Twelve minutes later, at 8:46:40 a.m., Atta crashed the plane into the North Tower of the World Trade Center in New York City between floors 93 and 99, killing himself and everyone else aboard the plane.
+Hundreds more inside the North Tower were killed instantly.
+The damage from the impact severed all escape routes from floors 92 and higher, trapping more than 800 people on the upper floors of the building.
+No one above the 91st floor was able to make it out alive before the tower collapsed 102 minutes later at 10:28 a.m.

-Because the flight from Portland to Boston had been delayed, his bags did not make it onto Flight 11.
-Atta's bags were later recovered in Logan International Airport, and they contained airline uniforms, flight manuals, and other items.
-The luggage included a copy of Atta's will, written in Arabic, as well as a list of instructions, called "The Last Night".
-This document is divided into three sections; the first is a fifteen point list providing detailed instructions for the last night of a martyr's life, the second gives instructions for travelling to the plane and the third from the time between boarding the plane and martyrdom.
+Because the flight from Portland to Boston had been delayed, Atta's luggage did not make it onto Flight 11.
+His bags, later recovered in Logan International Airport, contained airline uniforms, flight manuals, and a copy of Atta's will.
+A list of instructions, titled "The Last Night" was also found.
+This document is divided into three sections; the first is a fifteen-point list providing detailed instructions for the last night of a martyr's life, the second gives instructions for travelling to the plane and the third from the time between boarding the plane and martyrdom.
 Almost all of these points discuss spiritual preparation, such as prayer and citing religious scripture.